Best cost performance? I benchmarked an AMD instance on GCP.

 OS Image centos-7-v20211105

-The opposing Intel Xeon instance was an N2 VM with the following specs and configuration.
-However, there is no comparison if there is an imbalance in the specs, so I used exactly the same as the EPYC instance except for the CPU brand.
-The Xeon generation seems to be either Ice Lake or Cascade Lake, but either way it's a fairly new generation.
+The competing Intel Xeon instance is an N2 VM with the following specs and configuration.
+However, since there would be no comparison if the specs were unbalanced, I made it exactly the same as the EPYC instance except for the CPU brand.
+The Xeon generation appears to be either Ice Lake or Cascade Lake, but in either case it's a fairly new generation

 CPU Brand Intel Xeon (Ice Lake or Cascade Lake)